 Nursing facilities provide daily licensed nursing care, but do not require the degree of medical consultation and support services available in an acute care hospital.
 A nursing facility receiving Medicaid funding must be licensed by the NC Division of Health Service Regulation (DHSR) and comply with state and federal rules and regulations.
 DHSR has published results of recent surveys conducted in Skilled Nursing Facilities within the State of North Carolina.

-Finance and Forms
+Financials and Forms

 Coverage and Requirements

 - Clinical Coverage Policy 2B-2, Geropsychiatric Units in Nursing Facilities